marcoso/university-library/README.md

 # university-library
 University Library management application for members to perform registrations, search books, place demands and check historical of demands placed.
 ASP.NET MVC 5 application with C#, MongoDB, Bootstrap, JQuery and Ninject for dependency injection.

+# design document and uml model
+You can find a detailed design document on the root folder with the name "Design - University Library.docx" and an image with the uml class diagram "ClassDiagram.png" (application also has a ClassDiagram.cd file wich maps all the classes, interfaces, etc from the app).

 # Sample screenshots
 ![home](https://user-images.githubusercontent.com/8292572/33153422-805e4e2c-cfc0-11e7-8e39-0c2b49a0467d.JPG)